Rick Reynolds, LCSW

 Sarah's Story

 "Do I even matter to him?"
-Sarah asked as she told me how she had allowed Chuck to move home last month, and even though he said he loved her, he still seemed to be pining for his affair partner.
-Sarah was torn wondering why she even let her husband come home if his heart was still with the other gal.
+Sarah asked as she told me that she had allowed Chuck to move home last month even though he still seemed to be pining for his affair partner (AP).
+Like many, Sarah asked herself over and over again, Am I a fool for even trying to work on my marriage?

 During a session together, she shared a portion of her heartbreaking story:

 "Three days after discovering the physical part of the infidelity, we sat down and he told me everything, but he cried when talking about his AP.
 In the past month, he's taken steps to make things better, and he hasn't contacted his AP, but she has tried to contact him.
-He says he loves me and he wants to help me heal but the only time he gets emotional is when he talks about HER.
+He says he loves me and he wants to help me heal, but the only time he gets emotional is when he talks about HER.
 Can you imagine how hard it is for me to feel he is really remorseful?
 It's making me an emotional wreck.
-Is it possible that he's really committed to me and the marriage?
+Is it possible that he's actually committed to me and our marriage?
 At times he seems so depressed and hopeless.
+Is he really choosing me?"

 Detoxing